Why Is My Hair So Dry: Causes and Solutions for Dry Strands

 2. Too Much Heat

 Blow-outs, flat irons, curling irons—it’s no wonder our tresses look and feel fried!
-While we love the professional-grade results we get from heat-stylers, getting there usually means incurring some level of damage to hair.
+While we love the professional-grade results we get from heat stylers, getting there usually means incurring some level of hair damage.
 A fair compromise would be skipping heat-styling on some days (weekends are great for that naturally air-dried glam you’ve wanted to try!).

 A heat protectant, like Dove Style+Care Smooth & Shine Heat Protection Spray, helps defend hair from heat-styling damage—and this formulation, in particular, also infuses hair with some lightweight conditioning to hit two birds with one stone!

 3. Sun Damage

 It isn’t just those hot tools that cause heat damage; hair, just like skin, is also susceptible to sun damage.
 By now, we all know about the harmful effects of the sun’s rays, which can zap your cuticles of moisture.
 The cuticles serve as a protective layer; however, with extreme heat, this layer weakens, lowering its ability to hold onto moisture, which can then cause breakage.
 To help avoid sun damage to hair, we suggest protecting your head with a hat or a scarf and spraying your locks with UV protective spray when you know you’ll be spending time outdoors.

 4. Chemical Treatment Overload

 To truly combat dry, damaged hair, you’ll have to rein in how much or how often you process your hair.
 Dyeing your hair isn’t always damaging, but if you choose to bleach your hair, change your hair color regularly, or get a permanent treatment such as a rebonding or straightening treatment, these can all add up!
 Process your hair less often and use hydrating hair oil to soften your hair to combat damage.